 Parse multi-choice element to insert into SharePoint

-This template provides a full Flow that gets the information from Microsoft Form and parses it to insert it into a SharePoint choice column.
+This template provides a full Flow that gets the information from Microsoft Form and parses it into a SharePoint choice column.
 I wrote an article explaining all the processes so, if you have any questions, you can check it here.

 Access Excel Using a Custom Path

-How to go around the limitation where you can’t access an Excel with a Dynamic Path.
-This template works as a “function” so you can import it and use it in multiple Flows.
+How to go around the limitation where you can’t access Excel with a Dynamic Path.
+This template works as a “function,” so you can import it and use it in multiple Flows.

 How to have a CSV parser without any external dependencies.
 You can import it and use it in multiple Flows.
 You can check here my step-by-step tutorial on how it works.